-We hold Pupil Progress Meetings on a termly basis and the progress and attainment of all Pupils is discussed.
+We hold Pupil Progress Meetings on a termly basis and the progress and attainment of all children is discussed.
 During Pupil Progress Meetings we consider the following: Are all our children achieve their best?
 Are there differences in the achievement of different groups of children?
 What are their barriers to learning?
 What are we doing for those children who we know are not achieving their best?
 Are our actions effective?
 What else could we do?
-The outcomes of the meeting are recorded on the class provision map (appendix 3)

-South Hill School follows a provision management approach, involving the mapping of provision, monitoring, review and evaluation by:
+The outcomes of the meeting are recorded on the class provision map (appendix 3) South Hill School follows a provision management approach, involving the mapping of provision, monitoring, review and evaluation by:

-- regularly updating the SEND, EAL, Pupil Premium grant and medical needs registers (these are held on the Schools Information Management System (SIMS); - updating termly the class provision maps (these are held on the school staff drive, appendix 4); - completing, at least termly, reviews of the PtoS and IEP's (these are held on the school staff drive, appendix 1a and 1b); - completing, at least termly, Pupil Progress intervention records (these are held on the school staff drive, appendix 3); - completing intervention records when a child or group are separated from the whole class learning (these are held by the class teacher in a folder stored in a classroom cupboard)
+• regularly updating the SEND, EAL, Pupil Premium grant and medical needs registers (these are held on the Schools Information Management System (SIMS);

+• updating termly the class provision maps (these are held on the school staff drive, appendix 4);

+• completing, at least termly, reviews of the PtS and IEP's (these are held on the school staff drive, appendix 1a and 1b);

+• completing, as required, intervention records when a child or group are separated from the whole class learning (these are held by the class teacher in a folder stored in a classroom cupboard)

-Section 3 - Families
+SECTION 3 - FAMILIES